Gods Unchained Overview

 2019 saw Gods Unchained rebrand their parent company into Immutable and begin development on ImmutableX, an NFT focused, layer 2 solution for Ethereum.
 High gas fees had made card buying and selling a prohibitively expensive affair.
 And being able to buy, sell, and trade cards is an important aspect for a trading card game.
 ImmutableX launched it’s marketplace in 2021 and today it serves as a gas-free trading hub for Gods Unchained cards as well as a number of other NFT projects.

 The Genesis set sold out in October of 2019.
-Since then, Gods Unchained followed up with two more set releases, Trial of the Gods in 2020, and Divine Order in 2021.
+Since then, Gods Unchained followed up with additional set releases since then — Trial of the Gods in 2020, Divine Order in 2021, and Mortal Judgement in 2022.
 The game also features a Welcome Set, free to all players, and a Core set, earned by playing matches and gaining levels.

 Backed by Coinbase and other venture capital funds, Gods Unchained and Immutable have firmly established themselves as players in the blockchain space.